OwnKng/ternary-data-viz/README.md

 borough (unlike the column graph).
 We can resolve this by faceting the visualisation, generating a longer, info-graphic style plot.

+From this plot, we can easilly pick out the London boroughs for which industrial and commercial applications represent a higher share of energy usage - Westminster, Camden, the City.

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->